How to use a vape pen to smoke weed & 7 devices first timers will love

 3. Click the pen on.

-4. Some weed pens have a push button to activate the heating element; if so, then depress this and inhale from the mouthpiece; if there’s no push button, just inhale to start vaping your weed.
+4. Some weed pens have a button you push to activate the heating chamber; if so, then depress this and inhale from the mouthpiece; if there’s no push button, just inhale to start vaping cannabis vapor.

 5. Remove the pen from your mouth and exhale your vapor.
 It’s that simple!
 Depending on the size of your refillable vape cartridge, you should have enough weed in the chamber for 3-4 pulls, the last pull will show hardly any vapor when you exhale.